-On the off chance that I have to call someone – and it is not an emergency – I secretly hope that the phone rings out without an answer.
+On the off chance that I have to call someone — and if it is not an emergency — I secretly hope that the phone rings out without an answer.
 So I can send a text and say I tried to reach out.
-Easy, ball has left my court.
+Easy, the ball has left my court.
 Over the years, making a phone call has become like an unpopular chore one has to occasionally deal with.
-I find I’ll much rather text a long winded essay when interacting with someone than have the conversation over the phone.
+I find I’ll much rather text a long-winded essay when interacting with someone than have the conversation over the phone.
 Texting is easy.
 Talking that isn’t face-to-face is… well, it’s not hard; just exhausting.

 Texting, on the other hand, really only works if the other person is

 smart and/or interesting enough to be worth the time.
 There’s nothing more torturous than trying to carry on a conversation with someone who can’t be bothered to type like they had some basic education without coming off as a condescending ass grammar nerd.
 Sometimes, it’s even more painful when they don’t get the hint even when you’re one.
 Ugh.
 End of chat.
 Be gone.

 People who think “K” or “kk” is an acceptable response should be sterilized.
 In any keypad, the letters O and K couldn’t be placed nearer each other than they currently are.
 How do so many people not realize and respect the sexiness that comes with conversing in good grammar?
 Texting like you’re retarded is so pervasive that people who make the effort to converse like they have some education are the ones who seem retarded.
 Madness.
 While I may enjoy a person’s company or find them interesting, I find myself judging and correcting their grammar in my head when we communicate.
 Can’t be helped, sorry.